ArnaudBu/esg2/README.md

 ### Prerequisites

-**esg2** only relies on *R* default libraries, but is not available on *CRAN*, which means the package `devtools` is required in order to install it directly from its GitHub repository.
+**esg2** only relies on *R* default libraries.
+The package `devtools` is required in order to install it directly from its GitHub repository.

 ```r
 install.packages("devtools")